fedorrik/scrapper/README.md

 3. Launch add_data.py
 - If drug you trying to add already exist in the data files scrapper will ask you if you want to a.overwrite or b.skip it.
 Type a or b and press Enter to choose.

+### Additions
+1. `reorder_proteins.py` in `data` directory performs small rearrangement in data to make heatmaps more appropriate
+2. `mean` directory is literaly one more copy of scrapper (w/o adding data functional) design to draw heatmap by mean values of 3 repetitions. `mean_data.py` gives datatables with mean values based on original datatables

 Author: Fedor Ryabov, fedorrik1@gmail.com